alexodan/ds-exploring-tabs/README.md

 ## Radix UI: https://www.radix-ui.com/primitives/docs/components/tabs

+**Something interesting:**

+Using module.css in the Radix component leaks the styles affecting other components outside the file, I wonder if it has to do with this https://github.com/vitejs/vite/discussions/11844 or I'm doing something wrong here.

 ## Built with React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.